 Mr. Altman was born and raised on Long Island, New York, where he currently resides in Jericho.
 In addition to running, he is an avid golfer and skier.
 Mr. Altman is married to Robin, his wife of twenty-one years, and has three children, Corey, Scott, and Jessica.
 He earned his JD degree from Brooklyn Law School and graduated magna cum laude with a BS degree in Business Administration from the State University of New York at Albany.

 Rob Brainin is a Senior Life Sciences/Healthcare Executive in Boston, MA.
-He is currently the EVP & Chief Operating Officer at WuXi NextCODE, a company focused on making genomic information actionable across a number of contexts, including rare disease.
+He is currently the Chief Executive Officer at WuXi NextCODE, a company focused on making genomic information actionable across a number of contexts, including rare disease.
 Prior to his current role, he served as the Vice President and General Manager of the Life Sciences and Applied Genomics Business at Illumina, a leading global genomics company.
 Prior to that, Mr. Brainin was Vice President/General Manager of the Enterprise Genomics Solutions business of Thermo Fisher Scientific, Inc. He joined Thermo Fisher via its acquisition of Life Technologies, Inc. in 2014.
 From 2004 to 2014, Mr. Brainin served in a number of positions at Life Technologies and its predecessor Invitrogen, predominantly leading a variety of large businesses including the Molecular & Protein Biology Business.

 Earlier in his career, he was a management consultant at McKinsey & Co.
 He has also served as an adjunct professor at University of San Diego School of Law.
 He received his Bachelor of Arts degree in Economics, magna cum laude, from Emory University in 1993 and received his Juris Doctor degree, cum laude, from Harvard Law School in 1996.